mik-laj/discovery-api/gen_data/release_notes_md/endpoints_docs_release_notes.md

 ##  July 2017

-You can now programmatically grant access to individual APIs via the Cloud IAM API.
+You can now programmatically grant access to individual APIs via the IAM API.
 See the "API Access Overview" page for your API implementation to find details.

   * [ Endpoints OpenAPI documentation ](/endpoints/docs/openapi/api-access-overview)